 While it is important to cook a turkey thoroughly to ensure its safety for consumption, overcooking can have negative consequences on the texture and taste of the meat.
 A dry and tough turkey is not very enjoyable to eat, and it can take away from the overall dining experience.
 Therefore, it is crucial to take precautions to prevent overcooking the turkey.

-See also How to cook with copper pans
+See also What to cook on mother's day

 Here are some cons of overcooking turkey: